How To Do Kegel Exercises During Pregnancy

 Good posture is one of the most essential factors in life.
 When our bodies are perfectly aligned, we move with ease and are free of pain.
 As soon as we lose perfect alignment, all of this changes tension appears, movement becomes awkward, and pain sets in.

 Since we are born without posture, we must develop it, then maintain it.
 The problem is that first because of gravity, it is easier to develop and maintain poor posture than good posture.
-That is, there is a natural tendency for the body to collapse.
-Furthermore, unless you enter a profession that requires good posture such as dancing, modeling, or sports, no one ever teaches it to you.

 Photo Gallery of How To Do Kegel Exercises During Pregnancy